 - dividends from shares in your company

-- any reimbursement of allowable expenses
+- reimbursements of allowable business expenses

 - a director’s loan